Neural Stereo Video Compression with Hybrid Disparity Compensation: Experiments

 In addition, we compare our approach with DCVC-TCM*, a lightweight variant of DCVC-TCM~\cite{sheng2022tcm}, which serves as the backbone of our framework.
 DCVC-TCM* reduces model complexity by employing fewer channels and a lightweight motion estimation module~\cite{RAFT}, while maintaining the overall architecture.
 These modifications significantly lower the computational cost and reduce encoding latency, making it more suitable for resource-constrained environments.
 As shown in Tab.~\ref{tab:Compution Complexity}, DCVC-TCM* achieves substantial improvements in computational efficiency and encoding speed.
 Our framework extends DCVC-TCM* by incorporating HDC-FER and HDC-EM modules to further enhance compression efficiency.
 For fair comparison, DCVC-TCM* is trained following the similar pipeline as our method, with pretraining on Vimeo-90K~\cite{Vimeo90K} and fine-tuning on Cityscapes~\cite{Cityscapes}.

+\textbf{Evaluation Protocol.} All methods, whether single-view or stereo, are evaluated on the same stereo video sequences using a unified statistical protocol to ensure a completely fair comparison.
+Specifically, the total bit rate (bpp) is calculated by summing the bits consumed by both the left and right views, and dividing this sum by the total number of pixels across the entire stereo sequence.
+Similarly, the overall reconstruction quality is reported as the average PSNR of the decoded left and right views.
+For single-view baselines (\eg, HEVC~\cite{HEVC}), the left and right views are encoded entirely independently using traditional single-view setups.

+For stereo methods (\eg, MV-HEVC~\cite{MVHEVC} and our proposed method), the two views are jointly encoded.
+By strictly following the evaluation protocol established in recent stereo video compression works, such as LSVC~\cite{chen2022LSVC} and LLSS~\cite{hou2024LLSS}, we guarantee that the final performance metrics are calculated fairly across all approaches.

 \textbf{Rate-Distortion Performance.} The rate–distortion (RD) curves in Fig.~\ref{fig:sota_comparison} compare our proposed method with baseline approaches in terms of Bpp–PSNR across four datasets: KITTI~2012~\cite{KITTI2012}, KITTI~2015~\cite{KITTI2015}, and two general-scene video sequences, Kendo and Balloons, from the Nagoya dataset~\cite{Nagoya_university_sequences}.
+To thoroughly evaluate the performance on the driving scenario, we also report the RD performance on the Cityscapes validation set, which shares the same domain as our fine-tuning data.
 As shown in the figure, our method consistently achieves state-of-the-art performance across all datasets, demonstrating substantial improvements in RD efficiency over both traditional and neural-based baselines.

 Table~\ref{tab:BD-Rate} presents a detailed quantitative analysis using BD-Rate~\cite{BDrate} as the evaluation metric, computed based on Bpp–PSNR with MV-HEVC~\cite{MVHEVC} serving as the anchor.
-On autonomous driving datasets (\ie, Cityscapes, KITTI~2012, and KITTI~2015), our method achieves an average BD-rate reduction of 54.61\% compared to MV-HEVC and 26.81\% relative to the previous state-of-the-art NSVC method LLSS~\cite{hou2024LLSS}.
+On autonomous driving datasets (\ie, Cityscapes, KITTI~2012, and KITTI~2015), our method achieves an average BD-rate reduction of 54.61\% compared to MV-HEVC and outperforms LLSS~\cite{hou2024LLSS} by an additional 26.81\% percentage points in BD-rate reduction.

 Moreover, on general-scene multi-view video sequences (\ie, Kendo and Balloons), our approach attains an average BD-rate saving of 15.07\% compared to MV-HEVC, and surpasses the single-view baseline DCVC-TCM* by 66.91\% on average.
 These results highlight our model’s superior capability in leveraging disparity redundancy, particularly in indoor stereo scenes—an area where prior NSVC methods such as LSVC and LLSS have primarily demonstrated benefits only in driving scenarios.